18 Foolproof Headline Writing Tips You Should Know

 This is never more true than when you’re crafting your headline.
 An overlong or wordy headline will either confuse or irritate your readers.
 They might not even understand what you’re trying to communicate.

-Urgency.
+Urgency is our next pick in this list of helpful headline writing tips.
 It’s like a magic wand you wave in front of your audience.
 When executed correctly, urgency leaves readers with no choice but to click.

-Urgent headlines can come in many forms, such as the following:
+Such clickbait headlines can come in many forms, such as the following:

 • You Can Start a New Business in 2 Weeks or Less.
 Here’s How.